chipbuster/cvc-build-scripts/README.md

 In addition, the host files may optionally export the following additional variables:

-* `MAIL_ERR_TO`: This will cause the script to send any error logs to the listed email address.
-May send multiple emails if combined with crontab mail--be careful!
 * `NPES`: The number of processors available for build on this computer.
 If not set, the build scripts will default to 1, which will be slooooooooowwwww.
 Note: you should set this to take advantage of hyperthreading for fastest builds.